Beliavsky/Fortran-Best-Practices/README.md

 # Fortran-Best-Practices

-Explicitly leave spaces between numbers in formatted output.
+####Explicitly leave spaces between numbers in formatted output.
+Otherwise the numbers may be "mushed" together if they are larger than expected.

 Instead of